moltenllama/gct-systems-training/glimcare/index.md

 ## Ticket Statuses

-The state of a ticket refers to its progress toward completion, and may be one of the following:
+The state of a ticket refers to it's progress toward completion, and may be one of the following:

-- new
+- **New:** The user still hasn’t received a response from us.
-- open
+- **Open:** The user has received an initial response, but the ticket is still being worked on.
-- closed
+- **Closed:** The issue has been resolved / request has been completed.
-- pending close (i.e., scheduled to automatically close at a later date)
+- **Pending Close:** (i.e., scheduled to automatically close at a later date)
-- pending reminder (i.e., hidden, but scheduled to reappear at a later date)
+- **Pending Reminder:** (i.e., hidden, but scheduled to reappear at a later date)

 ## Ticket Queues